hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-composer.md

 The Access Control Rules are defined in the file `permissions.acl`.

-The following rule allows only the owner of the tuna to execute the transaction `SellTuna`:
+Adding the following rule, to the top of the file, allows only the owner of the tuna to execute the transaction `SellTuna`:

 ```
 rule OnlyOwnerCanTransferTuna {
     description: "Allow only Tuna owners to transfer the fish"